nacarbone/retail-earnings-agent/README.md

 Or, more simply, a 20% increase in the account value.
 This is a best case scenario, whereas our more likely profit potential exists below this amount.

+Early results of the the model suggest a 2% improvement over a baseline model of random decisionmaking.
+This is expected to increase as the model is further trained and tuned.

 6. *How business will use (predicted) model to make decisions(s):* The business will use the model to inform and implement trading strategies during earnings season for this particular market segment.

 7. *Metric:* Percent increase in account value in a given year